PhillHenry/accelerate_devops/hugo/content/blog/double_empathy_problem.md

 But the double empathy problem is about *mutual* misunderstanding.
 Neurodivergence can operate at all levels of an organisation.

-Interestingly, this challenged decades of accepted wisdom that framed empathy difficulties as common amongst autists.
+Interestingly, this challenged decades of accepted wisdom that framed empathy difficulties as common amongst autistic people.
-(Fun fact: a lot of this acceepted wisdom was done by Simon Baron Cohen, cousin of comedian, Sacha).
+(Fun fact: a lot of this accepted wisdom was done by Simon Baron Cohen, cousin of comedian, Sacha).

 ![Neurodivergent!](/img/blog/ali_g_autistic.jpg)